From An Upper Cervical Chiropractic Perspective

 Nerve irritation above the pudendal nerve may actually be the cause of the pudendal nerve pain.

-Chiropractic care aims to relieve the mechanical and nerve system distortion created by misalignment in the spinal column, including misalignment of the pelvis.
+Chiropractic care aims to relieve the mechanical distortion created by misalignment in the spinal column, including misalignment of the pelvis.

 There are several known and trusted chiropractic approaches to examining the pelvis that can be helpful in pudendal nerve pain and other pains of the hips and pelvis.